Fiddlehead: Varieties

 Fiddleheads' ornamental value makes them very expensive in the temperate regions where they are not abundant.

 Sources and harvesting

 Available seasonally, fiddleheads are both foraged and commercially harvested in spring.
 When picking fiddleheads, it is recommended to take only one third the tops per plant/cluster for sustainable harvest.
-Each plant produces several tops that turn into fronds; repeated over-picking will eventually kill the plant.
-Maintaining sustainable harvesting methods is important in the propagation of any non-farmed food species.
+Each plant produces several tops that turn into fronds.

 Culinary uses

 Fiddleheads have been part of traditional diets in much of Northern France since the beginning of the Middle Ages, across Asia, and also among Native Americans for centuries.
 They are also part of the diet in the Russian Far East where they are often picked in the wild in autumn, preserved in salt over winter, and then consumed in spring.

 Asian cuisine

 In Indonesia, young fiddlehead ferns are cooked in a rich coconut sauce spiced with chili pepper, galangal, lemongrass, turmeric leaves and other spices.
 This dish is called gulai pakis or gulai paku, and originated from the Minangkabau ethnic group of Indonesia.

-In the Philippines, young fronds of Diplazium esculentum or pakô is a delicacy often made into a salad with tomato, salted egg slices, and a simple vinaigrette dressing.
+In the Philippines, young fronds of Diplazium esculentum or pakô are often made into a salad with tomato, salted egg slices, and a simple vinaigrette dressing.

 In East Asia, fiddleheads of bracken (Pteridium aquilinum) are eaten as a vegetable, called kogomi (コゴミ) in Japan, gosari (고사리) in Korea, and juécài (蕨菜) in China and Taiwan.

 In Korea, a typical banchan (small side dish) is gosari-namul (고사리나물), which consists of prepared fernbrake fiddleheads that have been sauteed.
 It is also a component of the popular dish bibimbap, yukgaejang, and bindae-tteok.
+On Jeju Island, the southernmost island of South Korea, collecting it in April to May is a convention.

 In Japan, bracken fiddleheads are a prized dish, and roasting the fiddleheads is reputed to neutralize any toxins in the vegetable.
 In Japan, fiddleheads of flowering fern (Osmunda japonica), known as zenmai (薇), as well as those of the ostrich fern (Matteuccia struthiopteris), known as kogomi (コゴミ), are commonly eaten in springtime.
 Fiddleheads in Japan are considered sansai, or wild vegetables.
 They are also traditionally used to make warabimochi, a Japanese-style dessert.